How To Pick The Best Medical Cannabis Oil

 A full extract oil will contain a diverse amount of cannabinoids, which are the active compounds in the plant.
 For many, this oil is the cream of the crop.
 A full extract oil maintains the integrity of the cannabis plant.
 There are over 400 chemical compounds in the herb, and they work together to produce synergistic effects.

 Full-extract oils made from high-THC plants will contain very large amounts of the psychoactive.
 In many cases, the THC levels in a full extract oil can top 60 percent.
-These oils will produce a psychoactive effect and are often used by patients with severe medical conditions, such as:
+These oils will produce a psychoactive effect and are often popular among patients with severe medical conditions, such as:

 Full extract oils made from high-CBD plants are considered nonpsychoactive.
 Instead, these extracts often inspire a calm and uplifted mood that encourages focus.
-CBD extracts are also considered excellent for daytime pain and stress management, as they do not cause a “high” yet still provide the healing benefits of cannabis.
+Many medical cannabis patients also enjoy CBD extracts for daytime pain relief and stress management, as they do not cause a “high” yet still provide the healing benefits of cannabis.

-Full extract CBD oils can be used by a wide variety of patients.
-But, they are perhaps most popular with patients seeking relief from:
+Medical cannabis oils can be used by a wide variety of patients.
+But, full extract CBD oils, like those from Green Roads, are often used by cannabis patients seeking symptom relief from:

 One-to-one cannabis extracts are exceptional.
 These extracts are made from strains with a fairly even ratio of THC to CBD.
 These extracts are great because they can satisfy a wide variety of needs.
 Further, research suggests that both THC and CBD work best when combined with each other, not separated.

 Whether or not you experience a psychoactive high from a 1:1 extract depends on your personal tolerance and biochemistry.
-Though, if there is a psychoactive effect, it is slight and nothing compared to a full THC oil.
+Though, if there is a psychoactive effect, it is slight when compared to a full THC oil.

 When just starting out with medical cannabis oils, a 1:1 selection is a great first choice.
 Mellow yet effective, here are some of the reasons cannabis patients pick up 1:1 oils: